 An AD domain admin can configure account locking policies using Group Policy (GPO) and/or Password Setting Object (PSO).

-By default, you can create only one password and lockout policy in AD domain.
+By default, you can create only one password and lockout policy in the AD domain.
 Run the Group Policy Management console (gpmc.msc), expand your domain, and find the GPO called Default Domain Policy.
-Right-click on object and select Edit.
+Right-click on an object and select Edit.